 2) Recording The Accident

-There should always be an accident book at any place of business including yours, and every injury, no matter if it is a big or a minor one, must be recorded in that particular book.
-This book of records is mainly kept for the sake of the employees and their benefits because it gives you a lot of information on what exactly happened at the time of the accident.
+There should always be an EHS management software at any place of business including yours, and every injury, no matter if it is a big or a minor one, must be recorded in that particular book.
+This software is mainly kept for the sake of the employees and their benefits because it gives you a lot of information on what exactly happened at the time of the accident.
 It shows that employers actually care for the people working for them.
 This is what shows what kind of compensation employees are entitled to after the unfortunate accident had happened, and there can be no lies inside of it.
 This can also help you as an employer because it gives you an insight into what actually happened so that you could prevent things like these from happening to other employees in the future.